project-chip/connectedhomeip/examples/lock-app/infineon/psoc6/README.md

 For the description of OPTIGA™ Trust M Provisioning with test DAC generation and PAI and CD storage, please refer to [Infineon OPTIGA™ Trust M Provisioning](../../../../docs/guides/infineon_trustm_provisioning.md)

+After completing OPTIGA™ Trust M Provisioning, proceed to [Flashing the Application](#flashing-the-application) section to continue with subsequent steps.

 ## OTA Software Update